OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 When it comes to implementing the protocol, BoLD needs to be deployed on a credibly-neutral, censorship-resistant backend to be fair to all participants.
 As such, Ethereum was chosen as the perfect candidate.
 Ethereum is currently the most decentralized, secure, smart contract blockchain to which the full protocol can be deployed, with challenge moves performed as transactions to the protocol’s smart contracts.

 A helpful mental model for understanding the system is that it uses Ethereum itself as the ultimate referee for deciding assertion results.
-Participants in the challenge protocol can disagree over the _results of L2 state transitions_ and provide proofs to the protocol smart contracts that show which result is correct.
+Participants in the challenge protocol can disagree over the _results of L2 state transitions_ and provide proofs to the protocol's smart contracts on Ethereum to determine which result is correct.
 Because computation is deterministic, there will always be a single correct result.

 ![900px-img](../assets/KSf_Image_1.png)